vib-bic-projects/202504_Isabel_NuclearClassification/README.md

 Automatic cell counting for cells positive for different markers

 ## (Pre-processing) Nuclear Channel Enhancement (FIJI)
+This first step takes .nd2 raw images and applies a small enhancement of the nuclear channel you select and adds the processed channel as a fifth channel so that you have access to the raw signal when you analyze.
 - Drag and drop "202504_Isabel_NuclearClassification/scripts/01_process_script.ijm" to FIJI.
 - Click "Run"
 - Set the proper parameters in the user interface: